Lane, SC Demographics

 A map of Lane's Population by Race

-Of the 475 places in South Carolina, Lane is the 333rd most populous.
+Lane is ranked the 330th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lane was ranked the 333rd most populous place in the 2020 Census.

 Lane's White Population